basilisp-lang/basilisp/docs/reader.rst

 String literals may contain the following escape sequences: ``\\``, ``\a``, ``\b``, ``\f``, ``\n``, ``\r``, ``\t``, ``\v``.
 Their meanings match the equivalent escape sequences supported in `Python string literals <https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals>`_\.

+String literals may also contain Unicode escape sequences prefixed with ``\u`` or ``\U``.
+The escape sequence must be followed by either exactly 4 or exactly 8 hexadecimal characters, which denote a Unicode character with the given hex value.
+Unlike in Python, you may prefix with either ``\u`` or ``\U`` without respect to the number of hex digits which follow.

 .. seealso::